Know Your Repayment Options

 Income-Driven Repayment Plans

 If you need a more affordable monthly payment amount tailored to your income, an Income-Driven Repayment (IDR) Plan could help.
 Borrowers need to submit their income and family size annually to maintain eligibility.
 Each of the four plans has unique qualifications for eligibility, and will affect your regular monthly payment amount in different ways.
-The Income-Contingent Repayment (ICR) Plan, Pay As You Earn (PAYE) Repayment Plan, and Revised Pay As You Earn (REPAYE) Repayment Plan are for Direct Loans only.
+The Income-Contingent Repayment (ICR) Plan, Pay As You Earn (PAYE) Repayment Plan, and Saving on a Valuable Education (SAVE, formerly the REPAYE Plan) Repayment Plan are for Direct Loans only.
 The Income-Based Repayment (IBR) Plan is for both FFELP and Direct Loans.

 When You Can't Pay